 - $6,900,300,000 Fire-Related Dollar Loss

 What are the top Causes of Residential Fire Claims?

 The leading cause of residential building fires has been consistent since 2005.
 Cooking fires remain the top producer of home fires, by an extremely large margin.
-The below numbers from 2014 highlight the top fire causes.
+The numbers below from 2014 highlight the top causes of fires.

 - Cooking Related*: 189,900 fires

 - Heating Related: 47,600 fires

 - Other Unintentional: 22,000 fires (includes careless disposal/discard of smoking materials)